 The hotel's staff thought of divulging the information to the media so that they could warn the public of the dangers of cybercrime.
-They revealed that the Romantik Seehotel Jaegerwirt was a victim of the cyberattack three times.
+They revealed that the Romantik Seehotel Jaegerwirt had been a victim of cyberattack three times.

 Romantik Seehotel Jaegerwirt is a 111-year-old luxurious hotel that caters to providing the best services to its customers.
 The luxury hotel was unprepared for the unfortunate series of events and was taken aback by the intrusion.

 While recollecting the nightmare, the manager disclosed to the media how the hackers locked up most of the guests.
 Nearly 180 people were witness to this turmoil.

 As the winter season had just begun, the hackers entered the hotel on the first day to ransack the systems and render them inoperable.
 They accessed the IT system of the hotel and shut down everything including the reservation information and also manipulated the electronic key system, thereby making all the activities come to a halt.

 The hackers asked for a ransom of 1,500 euros, or about $1,600, to release the information system, but the payment was to be made via the cryptocurrency bitcoin.
 The helpless authorities had no other way out and in the end, gave in to the hackers' demands.

 "The house was totally booked with 180 guests, we had no other choice.
 Neither police nor insurance help you in this case," noted Christoph Brandstaetter, the hotel's MD.

 After the payment was made to the hackers, the system resumed functioning.